-If you want to physically remove the contents of the materialized view group from the materialized view database, then be sure that you specify TRUE for the drop\contents parameter.
+To physically remove the contents of the materialized view group from the materialized view database, specify TRUE for the drop\contents parameter.

 Dropping Objects at a Materialized View Site

 When it becomes necessary to remove an individual materialized view from a materialized view site, use the DROP\MVIEW\REPOBJECT procedure API to drop a materialized view.
 When you execute this procedure and are connected to the target master site or master materialized view site, the metadata for the target materialized view at the master site or master materialized view site is removed.
 If you cannot connect, then see "Cleaning Up a Master Site or Master Materialized View Site" on page 8-8 for more information.